matakshay/AI_Music_Generator/README.md

 <h2 id="intro">Introduction</h2>
 <p align="justify">
 The usage of Neural Networks has been steadily increasing over time.
-With a multitude of papers being published every year on this subject, Deep Learning has found its applications in many fields of our daily lives - ranging from recommedation systems and personalization to medical diagnosis and healthcare.
+With a multitude of papers being published every year, Deep Learning has found its applications in many fields of our daily lives - ranging from recommedation systems and personalization to medical diagnosis and healthcare.
 A recently popularised area of applying these techniques is for content generation.
 <br>
 Text Generation, the most commonly seen form of this has become a ubiquitous feature in recent years.
-Auto-complete features in our message apps, emails and even Google searches is a common and helpful application of these methods.
-The model on the backend inputs and processes the few words typed by us and predicts the next most probable word from its vocabulary.
-The user has an option to use this word or continue typing, either of which further trains the algorithm as the model learns from the actual next word.
+Auto-complete features in our message apps, emails and even Google searches is a common and helpful application of this.
+The model on the backend inputs and processes the initial few words typed by us and predicts the next most probable word from its vocabulary.
+The user has an option to use this word or continue typing, either of which further trains the model as it learns from the actual next word.
 <br>
 An attempt along a similar philosophy can be made to train a neural network to generate music, and this is indeed becoming popular in recent years.
 Here I build a Long-Short Term Memory (LSTM) neural network in Python using Keras, to generate piano music.
 </p>